trick77/dockerflix/README.md

 ## Contributing

-Please contribute using pull requests instead of opening issues to complain that this or that doesn't work.
+Please contribute by submitting pull requests instead of opening issues to complain that this or that doesn't work.
 No one gets paid here, so don't expect any support.